TobiasTheDanish/less-lang/README.md

 ### Constants

-A constant is unlike a variable, not able to be reassigned.
-It also have to be assigned a value that is known at compile time.
+A constant is (unlike variables) not able to be reassigned.
+It also has to be assigned a value that is known at compile time.

 ```javascript
 const someConst = someVar; // This is invalid, since someVar is not known at compile time